Cover Crop Program

 APPLY IN PERSON

 Please contact your local soil conservation district to apply for our grants.
-You will be asked for a copy of your completed Nutrient Management Certification.
-This form is included in your registration packet and can be downloaded from our website.
+Bring your completed Nutrient Management Plan Certification and IRS Form W-9.

 PLANTING OPTIONS

-• Plant cover crops after corn, soybeans, sorghum, tobacco, vegetables, hemp, or millet.
+• Plant cover crops after corn, soybeans, sorghum, tobacco, vegetables, hemp, sunflowers, sod, or millet.

-• You must sign up to plant at least 10 acres of cover crops to participate in this program.
+• You must plant at least 10 acres of cover crops to participate in this program.

 • Total enrolled acres may not exceed acreage managed under the farm’s Nutrient Management Plan.